-The carrying amounts of ROU assets and lease liabilities, and the rental expense incurred on short-term leases are disclosed in Note 21.
+The carrying amounts of ROU assets and lease liabilities, are disclosed in Note 20.

 Assessing the Impairment of Nonfinancial Assets.
 The Company assesses impairment on its nonfinancial assets whenever events or changes in circumstances indicate that the carrying amounts of the assets or group of assets may not be recoverable.